 Role of the Committee Member

-Participatory governance works best when all participants approach their role with a goal of understanding the committee’s purpose and objectives, contributing ideas, listening for understanding, and are committed to equity, civility, mutual respect, and collegial behavior.
+Participatory governance works best when all participants approach their role with a goal of understanding the committee’s purpose and objectives, contributing ideas, listening for understanding, and committing to equity, civility, mutual respect, and collegial behavior.

+A committee member is defined as a member who has the authority to vote on a specific committee.
 Active participation by all committee members enables the College community to strive for governance outcomes that are inclusive, reflect all constituency perspectives, and expand the leadership capacity of the College.
 Committee members should come to meetings on time and prepared, having read and reviewed any materials provided in advance and/or having completed any assigned tasks.
 Committee members will ensure communication with their constituency group.